Maryam Shanechi

-Maryam M. Shanechi is an Iran-born American neuroengineer.
+Maryam M. Shanechi is an American neuroengineer.
 She studies ways of decoding the brain's activity to control brain-machine interfaces.
-She was honored as one of MIT Technology Review's Innovators under 35 in 2014, one of the Science News 10 scientists to watch in 2019, and a National Finalist for the Blavatnik Awards for Young Scientists in 2023.
-She is Dean's Professor in Electrical and Computer Engineering, Computer Science, and Biomedical Engineering at the USC Viterbi School of Engineering, and a member of the Neuroscience Graduate Program at the University of Southern California.
+She was honored as one of MIT Technology Review's Innovators under 35 in 2014, one of the Science News 10 scientists to watch in 2019, and a National Finalist for the Blavatnik Awards for Young Scientists in both 2023 and 2024.
+She is the Alexander A. Sawchuk Endowed Chair and Professor in Electrical and Computer Engineering, Computer Science, and Biomedical Engineering at the USC Viterbi School of Engineering, and a member of the Neuroscience Graduate Program at the University of Southern California.

 Early life and career

-Shanechi was born in Iran and moved to Canada with her family when she was 16.
-She received her bachelor's degree in engineering from the University of Toronto in 2004.
+Shanechi received her bachelor's degree in engineering from the University of Toronto in 2004.
 She then moved to MIT, where she completed her master's degree in electrical engineering and computer science in 2006 and her PhD in 2011.
 She completed a postdoc at Harvard Medical School before moving to the University of California, Berkeley, in 2012.
 She held a faculty position at Cornell University, before moving to the University of Southern California, where she is currently Dean's Professor within the USC Viterbi School of Engineering.